lucahennet/Organization-and-annotation-of-eukaryote-genomes-course/README.md

 ## Workflow and script guide

-All scripts are configured as *SLURM batch jobs* (`.sh`) are designed to run on a cluster environment, often utilising Apptainer containers for dependency management.
+All scripts configured as *SLURM batch jobs* (`.sh`) are designed to run on a cluster environment, often utilising Apptainer containers for dependency management.
 Some R scripts can be run locally.
 Scripts should be run in the numerical order presented in the script folder, unless explicitly notified.

-Note that the following scripts were in general diretly provided per se by the course material.
+Note that the following scripts were in general directly provided per se by the course material.
 However, adustments have been done to adjust the outputs or the parameters used.

 ### 1. Transposable Element (TE) annotation